JaxOros/Roblox-Skillsets/Abilities/ScuffedRaijin/README.md

   - Include any visual indicators (parts, meshes, particle effects).

 - **Teleport Events**
-  - `Clicked` RemoteEvent: optional feedback for tag placement.
+  - `RemoteEvent` RemoteEvent: optional feedback for tag placement.
-  - `Crit` RemoteEvent: optional feedback for critical teleport or combo events.

 - **Distance Limit**
   - The maximum distance a player can place a tag from their character is 10 studs.